 Learn how your credit age impacts CIBIL scores, lending decisions, and steps to build a strong financial profile.

-Last updated on: January 14, 2026
+Last updated on: March 11, 2026

 Your credit history length plays a key role in shaping your credit score.
-While income, repayment behaviour, and existing debts matter, the time you’ve held accounts is equally significant.
+While income, repayment behaviour, and existing debts matter, the time for which you’ve held accounts is equally significant.
 A strong CIBIL history shows lenders that you have long-term financial discipline, making you more trustworthy as a borrower.
-Understanding how your credit age influences your score helps you take smarter financial decisions and maintain long-term credit health.
+Understanding how your credit age influences your score helps you make smarter financial decisions and maintain long-term credit health.

 Your credit history is a detailed record of how you have managed borrowed money over time.
 It includes every loan, credit card, and repayment you have handled, along with missed payments, outstanding balances, and defaults.
 This information is collected by credit bureaus and forms your CIBIL history, which lenders review before offering you fresh credit.